01hardi/E-commerce-application/README.md

-# Mock Company E-Commerce Application
+# E-Commerce Application

-This is the e-commerce application for Mock Company.
+This is an e-commerce application.
 It's built using the following languages/frameworks

 | Language/Framework       | Usage | Source Location |
 | ------------------------ | ------- | --------------- |